nguyenthanhjt/google-data-analytics-professional-certificate-course/6_Share-Data-Through-the-Art-of-Visualization/m1_visualize-data/p1_communicate-data-insights/s3_v_kevin_the-powers-in-data-viz.md

 - I'm Kevin.
 - I'm director of analytics here at Google.

-## Key Points from the Video - Kevin: The Power's in the Data Viz:
+## Key Points from the Video - Kevin: The Power's in the Data Viz

 1. **Definition of Data Analytics:**
    - Data Analytics involves the collection, analysis, and utilization of data to tell stories using charts and visualizations.
 The goal is to enable businesses to make better decisions.